boringContributor/btc-guessr/README.md

 ### Architecture

-When the user starts the game through the click of the button (either "up" or "down") a POST request is sent to the API Gateway with the route /new-guess.
-This request returns a new game ID to the client.
-The request also triggers an EventBridge rule "putEvent", which starts the async execution of Step Function tasks.
-These tasks store the initial game data to DynamoDB, waits 60 seconds and then checks if the price changed and whether the user was right or not.
-It waits another 20 seconds, if the price did not change after 60 seconds.
-These final result is stored with the previous DynamoDB entry.
-The client has the option to get status updates during the whole workflow, by executing a GET request on /check-result/{id}.
-The above mentioned information are send back with a game status flag "processing" or "finished".
+When the user starts the game through the click of a button (either "up" or "down") a POST request is sent to the API Gateway route /new-guess.
+This endpoint returns a new game ID to the client.
+The request also triggers an EventBridge rule "putEvent", which starts the async execution of a Step Function State Machine.
+This state machine first stores the initial game date to DDB, and then waits 60 seconds before checking if the price changed and the user guessed correctly or not.
+In case of the price not changing, it waits another additional 20 seconds before repeating the previous check.
+This final result is stored with the previous DynamoDB entry.
+During the whole process the client has the option to get status updates, by executing a GET request on /check-result/{id}.
+In addition to above mentioned information, a game status of "processing" or "finished" is returned by this endpoint.

 ![architecture.png](/diagrams/architecture.png)